 - ISDA has been working on an initiative at the request of the Financial Stability Board's Official Sector Steering Group (FSB OSSG) since 2016 to identify robust fallbacks for derivatives contracts that reference certain key IBORs.
 That request covered fallbacks that would take effect if an IBOR is permanently discontinued. - ISDA conducted several industry consultations in 2018 and 2019 to finalize the methodology for fallbacks that take effect following the permanent cessation of a key IBOR, in line with the FSB OSSG's request. - In March 2019, the FSB OSSG subsequently asked ISDA to conduct a further consultation on pre-cessation issues. - ISDA issued a consultation on pre-cessation fallbacks in May 2019.
 That consultation found market participants would generally not want to continue referencing LIBOR in existing or new derivatives contracts following a statement from a supervisor that it is no longer representative of the underlying market.

-However, there was no consensus on how to implement pre-cessation fallbacks, including whether the permanent cessation fallback rates should apply following a non-representativeness determination. - In November 2019, the FSB OSSG sent a letter to ISDA expressing its view that precessation triggers should be included alongside permanent cessation triggers as standard language in the amended 2006 ISDA Definitions and in a single protocol. - In response to the FSB OSSG letter, ISDA stated in December that it will continue its work to finalize fallbacks that take effect following a permanent cessation of an IBOR.
+- However, there was no consensus on how to implement pre-cessation fallbacks, including whether the permanent cessation fallback rates should apply following a nonrepresentativeness determination. - In November 2019, the FSB OSSG sent a letter to ISDA expressing its view that precessation triggers should be included alongside permanent cessation triggers as standard language in the amended 2006 ISDA Definitions and in a single protocol. - In response to the FSB OSSG letter, ISDA stated in December that it will continue its work to finalize fallbacks that take effect following a permanent cessation of an IBOR.
 Simultaneously, ISDA will work with regulators and the industry to increase market understanding of the implications of a non-representative IBOR, and attempt to build a consensus on how to implement pre-cessation fallbacks. - In that letter, ISDA noted that further clarity on two points would help to increase market understanding of a non-representative LIBOR scenario the 'reasonable period' during which a non-representative LIBOR would be published, and the specific action central counterparties would take if the UK FCA determines that LIBOR is non-representative. - On January 24, ISDA published letters from the UK FCA and IBA that provided additional information on the length of time a non-representative LIBOR would be published.
+The launch of a consultation by LCH on proposed rule book changes to implement pre-cessation fallbacks on January 27 has also provided further information to the market on pre-cessation issues.